yamrajkhadka/yamrajkhadka/README.md

-👋 Hi, I'm Yamraj Khadka — a Computer Engineering student from Nepal, passionate about AI and Machine Learning.
+I'm Yamraj Khadka — a Computer Engineering student from Nepal